alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 *[Stolen Fate](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/stolen-fate/)*.
 A high-level continuation of our PF2e experience. *Stolen Fate* is a 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
 Globe-trotting, epic-tier combat, and themes of fate vs. free will.

-*[Hellbreakers](https://store.paizo.com/pathfinder-adventure-path-hellbreakers/)*.
-A 1-10 adventure path in which the PCs are revolutionaries in Isger, trying to throw of the yolk of Chelaxian rule.
-Sabotage, infiltration, revolution, and war against devil-worshipping oppressors!

-*[Triumph of the Tusk](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/triumph-of-the-tusk/)*.
-A 3-11 Orc-themed AP.
-Here is the pitch: "Ardax the White-Hair, a bold orc leader, has invited delegates from across the world to visit Belkzen during its most spectacular natural event: the Flood Truce, when meltwater turns badlands into vibrant wetlands, feeding the nation.
-Yet not all appreciate Ardax’s diplomatic overtures.
-When disaster strikes, several guests of honor must take up arms against Belkzens’ enemies and help its orcs realize a brighter future."

 ## Pallid Suns — continue the CWN mission
 We already started a campaign chasing down the mystery of the magical weed.
 [Cities Without Number](https://www.drivethrurpg.com/en/product/449079/cities-without-number) is has a flexible classless character system, and a huge GM toolkit for running sprawling cyber-dystopias.
 With a bit of home-brew, it comes close to Shadowrun (FYI I added a lot to build out the magic system).
 Orks, Uzis, and Manabolts!